top of page

-Have you ever wanted to do something—really wanted to—but just… couldn’t move?
-Not because you were tired.
-Not because you were procrastinating.
-But because starting felt like trying to lift a boulder with your bare hands.
+Have you ever wanted to do something, really wanted to, but just couldn’t move?
+Not because you were tired or procrastinating, but because starting felt overwhelming.

-This experience is known as autistic inertia, and for many autistic people, it shapes daily life in quiet but deeply impactful ways.
+This experience can affect daily life in quiet but deeply impactful ways.

 What Is Autistic Inertia?